 - if you’re an independent online retailer

 , you can use one of our self storage units to store all of your stock, have space to get your orders ready and post them out to your customers without delay.

 3. Etsy sellers

 - maybe your craft hobby has attracted a lot of attention and you’re ready to mass-produce your products.
-A storage unit will give you somewhere to store your equipment and the components for your craft, and we can provide shelving to help you organise it all.
+A storage unit will give you somewhere to store your equipment and the components for your craft, and we have shelving available to purchase to help you organise it all.